Apoptosis: Removal of dead cells

 The removal of dead cells by neighboring phagocytic cells has been termed efferocytosis.

-Dying cells that undergo the final stages of apoptosis display phagocytotic molecules, such as phosphatidylserine, on their cell surface.
+Dying cells that undergo the final stages of apoptosis display apoptotic-cell associated molecular patterns (ACAMPs), such as phosphatidylserine on the outer leaflet of the cell membrane.
 Phosphatidylserine is normally found on the inner leaflet surface of the plasma membrane, but is redistributed during apoptosis to the extracellular surface by a protein known as scramblase.
 These molecules mark the cell for phagocytosis by cells possessing the appropriate receptors, such as macrophages.
 The removal of dying cells by phagocytes occurs in an orderly manner without eliciting an inflammatory response.
 During apoptosis cellular RNA and DNA are separated from each other and sorted to different apoptotic bodies; separation of RNA is initiated as nucleolar segregation.

 Pathway knock-outs

 Many knock-outs have been made in the apoptosis pathways to test the function of each of the proteins.
 Several caspases, in addition to APAF1 and FADD, have been mutated to determine the new phenotype.
 In order to create a tumor necrosis factor (TNF) knockout, an exon containing the nucleotides 3704–5364 was removed from the gene.
 This exon encodes a portion of the mature TNF domain, as well as the leader sequence, which is a highly conserved region necessary for proper intracellular processing.
 TNF-/- mice develop normally and have no gross structural or morphological abnormalities.
 However, upon immunization with SRBC (sheep red blood cells), these mice demonstrated a deficiency in the maturation of an antibody response; they were able to generate normal levels of IgM, but could not develop specific IgG levels.
 Apaf-1 is the protein that turns on caspase 9 by cleavage to begin the caspase cascade that leads to apoptosis.
 Since a -/- mutation in the APAF-1 gene is embryonic lethal, a gene trap strategy was used in order to generate an APAF-1 -/- mouse.
 This assay is used to disrupt gene function by creating an intragenic gene fusion.
 When an APAF-1 gene trap is introduced into cells, many morphological changes occur, such as spina bifida, the persistence of interdigital webs, and open brain.
 In addition, after embryonic day 12.5, the brain of the embryos showed several structural changes.
 APAF-1 cells are protected from apoptosis stimuli such as irradiation.
 A BAX-1 knock-out mouse exhibits normal forebrain formation and a decreased programmed cell death in some neuronal populations and in the spinal cord, leading to an increase in motor neurons.